on-the-loose/on-the-loose.org/README.md

 # OTL Website

 Hello!
-This is the codebase of the official website of On The Loose, the Claremont Colleges outdoors club.
+This is the codebase for the new main website of On The Loose, the Claremont Colleges outdoors club.
+This project is in development and we have [a demo](https://on-the-loose.firebaseapp.com/) of our progress so far.

 # Project Structure